-The superorder Palaeognathae contains only the order Struthioniformes with the following families:
+The superorder Palaeognathae is restricted to the order Struthioniformes comprising the following families:

-Timetree of Palaeognathae based on Prum et al. (2015), and Kuhl et al. (2021), with the distribution of each family being indicated by the colour-code used throughout this website (see Distribution code).
-The divergence times follow Kuhl et al. (2021), and differ significantly from Prum et al. (2015).
-The intrinsic phylogeny of Tinamidae represents the molecular tree in Bertelli & Porzecanski (2003) and partly Wang et al. (2019).
+Genus-level timetree of extant Palaeognathae based on Prum et al. (2015), and Kuhl et al. (2021), with the distribution of each family being indicated by the colour-code used throughout this website (see Distribution code).
+Divergence times follow Wang et al. (2019), and Kuhl et al. (2021), which differ significantly from Prum et al. (2015).
+The intrinsic phylogeny of Tinamidae represents the results of Almeida et al. (2021).

-Tinamidae (tinamous) are restricted to Central and South American, with 46 species in nine genera.
-Two subfamilies are distinguished: Rhynchotinae (Field Tinamous) and Tinaminae (Field Tinamous).
-Tinamous are remarkable for being the only volant birds in a group of otherwise flightless birds.
+Tinamidae (tinamous) are remarkable for being the only volant birds in a group of otherwise cursorial birds.
 However, the flying ability is very poor.
+Unfortunately, the phylogenetic position of tinamous within the order couldn’t be resolved with certainty, despite considerable efforts.

-Traditionally regarded as a single species, Struthio camelus (Ostrich), mitochondrial DNA data seem to justify the distinction of two species, Struthio camelus (Common Ostrich) and Struthio molybdophanes (Somali Ostrich).
-Common and Somali ostriches are thought to have been sparated by the formation of the East African Rift Valley some 4 mya.
-Reching a top spead of about 70 km/h, or 45 mph, ostriches are the fastest running birds in the world.
+Struthionidae (ostriches) are traditionally regarded as a single species, Struthio camelus.
+However, mitochondrial DNA seems to justify the distinction of two species, Struthio camelus (Common Ostrich) and Struthio molybdanes (Somali Ostrich).
+Ostriches are thought to have separated from each other by the formation of the East African Rift Valley some 4 Ma.
+Reaching a top speed of about 70 km/h (45 mph), ostriches are the fastest running birds in the world.

-All palaeognaths, with the exception of Struthionidae, show paternal care, with incubation of the eggs relying entirely on the male (Birchard et al., 2013, fig.2).
-Paternal care is a fairly unusual reproductive trait that occurs in species where remating opportunities are rare for both sexes and particularly scarce for males (Owens, 2002).
-In ostriches, on the other hand, the hen incubates during the day and the cock during the night.
+All palaeognaths, with the exception of Struthionidae, exhibit paternal care, with incubation of the eggs relying entirely on the male (Birchard et al., 2013).
+In ostriches the hen incubates during the day and the cock during the night.
+Paternal care is a fairly unusual reproductive trait that is considered to occur in species where remating opportunities are rare for both sexes and particularly scarce for males (Owens, 2002).

 Palaeognaths comprise a number of interesting fossil taxa: